SOliv1/generate-random-messages/README.md

 ## Generate a random message in javascript

 ### It is written in the stars - Zodiac Messages
-I enjoyed building this script.
-The idea for this mini project is to generate random messages using javascript.
+I enjoyed this mini portfolio project.
+The idea is to generate random messages using javascript.
 The editor I used was vs-code with git version control pushing to github.
+The project took me two days from conception to completion.
+First day planning and second day writing the code.
-I use random numbers to generate random  letters namely the first vowels picked up by the generator to then create the random zodiac messages from the stars.
-I have exciting ideas to expand this project so watch this space!
+I use random numbers to generate random letters, namely the *first* vowels picked up by the generator to create the random zodiac messages from the stars.
+I have exciting plans to expand this project so watch this space!
-The command to execute this code:
+The command to execute this code is:

 * node starsign.js